MilesIParker/MilesIParker.github.io/index.md

 keywords: climate change, monetary policy, inflation
 ---

-Welcome to ym personal website!
+Welcome to my personal website!

 I have been a central banker for more than two decades, currently at the European Central Bank, previously Reserve Bank of New Zealand and Bank of England.
 I have worked in that time in positions across Economics and Financial Stability and have written well over 100 speeches for policymakers.